eddmann/eddmann.github.io/_posts/2016/2016-01-03-infix-calculator-in-clojure.md

 ---
 layout: post
-title: "Infix Calculator in Clojure"
+title: 'Infix Calculator in Clojure'
-meta: "Creating a small infix-calculator in Clojure using the Shunting Yard algorithm and RPN evaluation"
+meta: 'Creating a small infix-calculator in Clojure using the Shunting Yard algorithm and RPN evaluation'
 ---

 Following on from my previous post, I have continued my exploration into Clojure by implementing a simple infix calculator - using the Shunting Yard algorithm and RPN evaluation.
 The documented implementation is split into three distinct parts of which I will describe piece-by-piece, before composing them together to result in the final calculator.

 <!--more-->

 ## Tokenization